BranchMetrics/branch-deep-linking-public-api/README.md

 ##### Functional

 **data**  _optional_
-: Default is { }.
-Base 64 Encoded JSON dictionary of parameters to pass into the app.
-Default redirects can be overridden with $ios_url, $android_url and $desktop_url.
-The appearance in social media can be customized with the $og_title, $og_description and $og_image_url keys.
+:  Base 64 Encoded JSON.
+Create a JSON dictionary of keys and values, eg "{"$og_title":"My App", "$og_description": "This is a great app"}" Convert it to a string base64.
+Encode the string, then set ?data=base64encodedString.
+Here is a list of parameters: https://github.com/BranchMetrics/Branch-Public-API#parameters.

 **has_app** _optional_
 : Default is 'no'.
 Possible values are 'yes' or 'no'.
 If you specify 'yes', we'll try to open up the app immediately instead of sending the clicker to the app store.